leonvanbokhorst/master-lonn-iracing-s1-2026/README.md

 - [`cars/car-ray-ff1600.md`](cars/car-ray-ff1600.md)
   History, character, handling cues, and racecraft drills for the Ray FF1600 – the "momentum apprentice" at the centre of this whole thing.

 ---

+## AI Coaching

+This repo includes an AI coaching setup.
+Not a gimmick—a genuine reflection partner.

+**How it works:**

+- After events/weeks, ask an LLM to review the data and debrief
+- It reads the event pages, telemetry, and coaching profile
+- Returns: pattern observations, questions for reflection, hypotheses to test
+- Coaching notes live in [`coaching/lonn-profile.md`](coaching/lonn-profile.md)

+**What makes it real coaching:**

+- Questions, not prescriptions
+- Connects data to feeling
+- Tracks patterns across weeks
+- Remembers what works for _this_ driver
+- Honest, even when uncomfortable

+**Example prompts:**

+- _"Review my latest event"_
+- _"Coach me on week 01"_
+- _"What should I focus on at Rudskogen?"_
+- _"Compare my first and last event this week"_

+---